The Obligatory “Star Wars” Post

 The movie played exclusively at the late, lamented NorthPark I & II; it opened on Friday, May 27, 1977.
 Lines were around the block.
 For weeks.

 (Did you keep your “free Star Wars buttons”?)

 Moviegoers were stunned that the ticket price had been boosted to a then-unheard-of $3.75 (the equivalent of about $14.50 today).
 As one article explained, “Twentieth-Century Fox takes 90 percent of the gross receipts after deduction of expenses” in exchange for allowing theaters to show the movie.
 (I wonder how much popcorn was!)

-Lastly, a fairly enthusiastic social commentary piece about the movie, written by Dallas Morning News editor and editorial page mainstay William Murchison (in fact, this article appeared on the editorial page of the DMN).
-I love that the moneyed Murchison likens the exhilaration felt in finally getting into a showing that hadn’t been sold out to “crashing the Astor Ball” and is shocked at the “ungodly” ticket price — “a price that would buy a good Cabernet Sauvignon.”
+Lastly, a fairly enthusiastic social commentary piece about the movie can be found in an article written by Dallas Morning News editor and editorial-page mainstay William Murchison (in fact, the article appeared on the editorial page of the DMN).
+The moneyed Mr. Murchison likens the exhilaration felt in finally getting into a showing that hadn’t been sold out to “crashing the Astor Ball” and is shocked at the “ungodly” ticket price — “a price that would buy a good Cabernet Sauvignon.”
 Even so, he and Lovey apparently were quite taken with the exploits of Mr.

 Copyright © 2015 Paula Bosse.
 All Rights Reserved.